-Youngstown man dead in vacant house could be No. 6 homicide
+UPDATE | Cops need info on Youngstown man dead in vacant house

 YOUNGSTOWN

+The man told the officer he was walking on McGuffey Road when someone grabbed him and dragged him to the vacant home.
+The man said he gave the person his money and was then hit in the back of the head twice with a brick and was then struck with a machete.

+The man had a large cut on his head and an ambulance was called for him.

-Blackburn said the man had trauma but he did not want to say what kind.
+Blackburn said the man found in the home had some kind of trauma but he did not reveal what kind.
+Blackburn said coroner’s investigators will have to examine the man’s body.

-If the death is ruled a homicide it would be the sixth in the city this year.
-In 2018 Youngstown had 26 homicides.
+The victim is a middle aged black man, about 6 feet tall, 170 pounds, with a beard and mustache.
+He was wearing blue sweatpants and a black jacket that had “Penguin Beer” written on it.

 Subscribe Today